-- Spare places on Group Visits may be offered to those who are not members of the group, perhaps to make it financially viable.
+- Spare places on Group Visits may be offered to those who are not members of the group (but must be members of a u3a), perhaps to make it financially viable.
 Perhaps a visit to a more distant venue may be organised using a coach for convenience.
-A group may possibly recommend a visit it considers suitable for the whole U3A. - The group may have come across an excellent speaker who can be recommended for the Monthly Meeting. - A topic and speaker may be recommended as suitable for a Study Day which opens up the subject to many more people.
-Approach the GC initially. - A short item in the Newsletter will bring to the notice of members in general the day-to-day work of the group, might gain new recruits or if the group has no spaces, be instrumental in firing up a second group. - A Booklet about the group's work may be of interest to other members.
-The Publications team can help to edit and publish this.
-A number of titles to date have been produced. - Photographs or even work schedules can be placed on the website: www.sevenoaksu3a.org.uk.
-This can have a real impact on attracting new members, both to the group and to the U3A. - Most importantly, parallel groups should try to liaise with each other, to share programmes and new ideas, develop resources and perhaps think of events where the members of 'Subject Networks' come together and cross-fertilise.
+A group may possibly recommend a visit it considers suitable for the whole u3a. - The group may have come across an excellent speaker who can be recommended for the Monthly Meeting. - A topic and speaker may be recommended as suitable for a Study Day which opens up the subject to many more people.
+Approach the GC initially. - A short item in the Newsletter and the web site will bring to the notice of members in general the day-to-day work of the group, might gain new recruits or if the group has no spaces, be instrumental in firing up a second group. - A Booklet about the group's work may be of interest to other members.
+A number of titles to date have been produced and examples are shown on our web site. - Photographs or even work schedules can be placed on the web site: www.sevenoaksu3a.org.uk.
+This can have a real impact on attracting new members, both to the group and to the u3a.
+Bear in mind Data Protection (see Appendix 4) and the need to gain members' approval for posting photographs when individuals are shown.
+Photographs are the copyright of the individual and covered by the overall copyright of Sevenoaks u3a. - Most importantly, parallel groups should try to liaise with each other, to share programmes and new ideas, develop resources and perhaps think of events where the members of 'Subject Networks' come together and cross-fertilise.

-All the contact details are in the current Handbook and on the Website.
+All the contact details are in the current Handbook.
+Contact can also be made through the web site via a protected email link and through the secure Beacon facility.